colbycheese55/VectorProcessor/README.md

   - If an entry is invalid, an error will be printed and the entry will be treated as a 0 / null vector, and the program will continue.
 This is especially helpful for the 'adder' function.
 3. The operation will then be conducted, and the result will be printed in multiple formats.
 4. The user is then given a choice to conduct another operation, or to stop by entering `5`
+  - If using the EXE method, entering `5` will also close the window.

 ## Vector Formats
 **Vectors should be entered in the format: ** `<Format Code> <Value 1>, <Value 2>, <Value 3, sometimes optional>, <Value 4, always optional>`